brandnewbox/docr-image-remove/README.md

 1) Gets the repository manifests using `doctl registry repository lm` and orders them by the `UpdatedAt` attribute.
 By default it will ignore the 10 most recent images
 2) Then deletes the older images using `doctl registry repository delete-manifest`
-3) Lastly triggers garbage collection to reclaim space in the registry

 PRs are welcome.